-Amend the 2022 budget to accept funding from the Office of Children and Family Services for Operation Family First Mobile Response Van and to contract with Trinity Alliance of the Capital Region to operate the Mobile Response Van
+Authorization to Amend the 2023 budget to accept additional funding from the Office of Children and Family Services and to contract with Trinity Alliance of the Capital Region to continue operation of the Family First Mobile Response Initiative

-The Department respectfully requests Legislative authorization to amend the 2022 budget to accept funding from the Office of Children and Family Services for the operations of the Family First Mobile Response van in the amount of \$200,000.
-Trinity Alliance has been approved by OSC as a single source entity regarding the procurement for the Mobile Response Initiative.
-The contract with Trinity Alliance for operation will run from January 1, 2022 through December 31, 2022
+The Department respectfully requests Legislative authorization to amend the 2023 budget to accept funding from the Office of Children and Family Services (OCFS) for the operations of the Family First Mobile Response van in the amount of \$380,000.
+As a response to the Family First Prevention Services Act (FFPSA), Trinity Alliance has been approved by OCFS as a single source entity regarding the procurement for the Mobile Response Initiative.